 I went to my first support group meeting last week and I was so excited to meet others with Cauda Equina Syndrome.
 It was held at the Mountsorrel Centre in Loughborough which was a great location!
 It was accessible for my wheelchair and I appreciated that it had a decent sized lift to get me up onto the second floor where the meeting was being held.
-The toilets were great for those with a disability and there was a fair amount of disabled parking near to the entrance.
+The toilets were great for those with a disability and there was disabled parking near to the entrance.

 She commented, “It was an unexpected treat to have such a lovely afternoon tea and to feel so welcomed.”